slackapi/oauth-tutorial/README.md

 Try this [**OAuth demo on Glitch**](https://slack-echobot-oauth.glitch.me/)!

 ---
----

 Cool.
-First, [Fork this sample ("Remix on Glitch")](https://gomix.com/#!/remix/slack-echobot-oauth) to your own repo and get started!
+First, fork this repo, (or [Remix on Glitch](https://gomix.com/#!/remix/slack-echobot-oauth) if you want to try it on Glitch) to your own repo and get started!

 ###  1. Developing a Bot